cs-fullstack-2019-spring/django-mini-project3-autumn-ragland/README.md

 ### POINTS: 2+
-### KEYCOMPLETE AND UTTER CRAP!
+### KEY: COMPLETE AND UTTER CRAP!
 Just kidding.
 Suberb job!
 Why haven't u been doing this the entire time?! :-P I know u r tired of hearing, but super de-duper proud of you!
 And not just because of your wit, though often depresssing and quite frankly, a buzz-kill, but instead because u r evolving into a real problem solver so naturally, and problem solving is what makes a good Engineer!

 PS Listen to my song list.
 You need to adopt good bands to get your code groove.
 At least try Bouncing Souls.
 I mean you got Lit so u leveled up on that song while everyone else perplexed, so might as well dive in.